 A few customers complain that it feels a bit "heavy" on the face.
 Price is on the high side for a relatively small jar.

 A hypoallergenic cream that's formulated with vitamins.
 Doesn't contain added fragrance, oil, or alcohol.
-Absorbs quickly – perfect for use at night, but not too heavy to daytime use.
+Absorbs quickly — perfect for use at night, but not too heavy for daytime use.

 Tube only contains 1.4 oz., but a little goes a long way for most users.
 Cream contains parabens.

 Today’s fountain of youth isn’t a magical spring but a deluge of products that promise anti-aging results.
-Many of them offer little more than hype, but one product – retinol – stands out for its proven results.
-Retinol creams diminish the signs of aging, such as fine lines, wrinkles, and discoloration, for fresher, more radiant, younger-looking skin.
+Many of them offer little more than hype, but retinol stands out for its proven results.
+Retinol creams diminish the signs of aging, such as fine lines, wrinkles, and discoloration, for fresher, more radiant, and younger-looking skin.

 Retinol (also called retinoid) is a compound derived from vitamin A, which is essential for growth, healthy bones and organs, and good eyesight.
 Vitamin A is also an antioxidant, which means it works to fight cell damage.
-The way retinol works is by stimulating cells on the surface of your skin to rapidly shed so they can be replaced by healthy new cells beneath the top layer of skin.
+Retinol works by stimulating cells on the surface of your skin to rapidly shed so they can be replaced by healthy new cells beneath the top layer of skin.

 Stimulate new skin cell production